繁中 | EN

 Project Background

-The redesigned system is the V2.0 design system in SHOPLINE's e-commerce product line, used for the backend management pages of B2B products.
+The V2.0 design system in SHOPLINE's e-commerce product line, used for the backend management pages of B2B products.
 It offers features like online store design and order processing and is one of the primary design systems.

 Problem Definition